Glebad1995/gl_project/README.md

 ## How to Use

-1.Open the app in your browser.
+1. Open the app in your browser.
-2.Add a task by typing in the input box and pressing Add.
+2. Add a task by typing in the input box and pressing **Add**.
-3.Mark a task as completed by checking the checkbox.
+3. Mark a task as completed by checking the checkbox.
-4.Delete a task using the trash icon.
+4. Delete a task using the trash icon.
-4.View task completion statistics and delete all completed tasks.
+5. View task completion statistics and delete all completed tasks.

 ## How to Use